 But, principle aside, denying the G5 Sahel a peacekeeping mandate is a risky bet.
 Without predictable and sustainable funding, the operational capacity of the G5 Sahel Joint Force will almost certainly suffer.
 Instead of “taking the driver’s seat,” the G5 countries may decide that the alliance is more trouble than it’s worth.
 Political will to coordinate security and development efforts across borders is already weak: Mauritania and Chad are, after all, no more eager to pay for Mali’s security than are the United States and France – without the incentive of regular donor funding, they may well withdraw.
 If the G5 Sahel flounders, not only will the situation in Mali deteriorate – requiring the UN peacekeepers who are already there to do more, at US taxpayers’ expense – but the jihadist threat from West Africa will grow, perhaps until it poses a security threat that the United States cannot ignore.
 If that happens, Washington may regret that it failed to create a Sahelian-led peacekeeping mission when it had the chance.

-Matthieu Fernandez is a Project Assistant with the Africa Center.
+Matthieu Fernandez was a project assistant with the Africa Center.